jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:thank you very much, nav. and we're now ready to take yourquestions.
+Thank you very much, Navy.
+and we're now ready to take yourquestions.

 Thank you, deputy Prime Minister.
 So we'll start with three questions on the phone and turn to the one, and one question and one follow-up.

 ---